All Books

 by Douglas W. Tallamy

-Discover why the mighty oak tree is a keystone species for local biodiversity.
+Discover why the mighty oak tree is a keystone species for biodiversity.

 Key Takeaways

-• A single oak tree supports a massive web of life, including hundreds of species.
+• A single oak tree supports hundreds of species of wildlife.

-• The book follows the ecological activity of an oak tree through the seasons.
+• The book follows the life supported by an oak tree month-by-month.

 Who Should Read